graphology/graphology/docs/mutation.md

 If one tries to add an edge with the given key and if the graph has an edge with the same key but a different source & target, the method will throw to notify of the inconsistency.

+This methods return a 4-tuple containing:

+1. the node's key
+2. a boolean indicating whether an edge was actually added.
+3. a boolean indicating whether the source node was added to the graph.
+4. a boolean indicating whether the target node was added to the graph.

 ```js
 const graph = new UndirectedGraph();
 graph.addNodesFrom(['John', 'Martha', 'Thomas']);